-Location: Project must be located within the Perdido and/or Pensacola watershed within the counties of Escambia, Santa Rosa, and/or Okaloosa.
-Please reference attached map for project area.
+Location: Project must be located within the Perdido and/or Pensacola Bay watershed within the counties of Escambia, Santa Rosa, and/or Okaloosa.
+Please refer to the attached map for project area.
+Proposed monitoring activities that are in Alabama and within the Perdido and/or Pensacola Bay watershed could be permissible if the main proposed project components are in Florida.